rikingurditta/csc494/questions for alec.md

 ## TinyAD

-- how do i set up the cmake properly?
+- how do i set up the cmake properly? do you have an example project?

 ## Gradient descent